captainarcher/teaching/csu-pueblo/CIS.365.Online.Syllabus.F24.Underhill.md

 ## Optional Synchronous Opportunities (not graded):
 - **This is an asynchronous course with no scheduled meeting times and no live lectures**
-- I will offer the following **optional** synchronous opportunities.
-These are **not required, do not introduce new material, and are primarily for enriching your future career opportunities as well as providing small group assistance with course assignments.** These will be recorded.
+- I will offer the following **optional** synchronous enrichment opportunities.
+These are **not required, ungraded, do not introduce new material, and are primarily for enriching your future career opportunities as well as providing small group assistance with course assignments.** These will be recorded.
 Dates and times are subject to change:
-  - Potential Guest Speaker in Week 4
+  - Potential Virtual Fireside Chat with a panel of Tech Business Leaders in mid-November
   - Careers Discussion in Week 7
   - Biweekly Group Office Hours:
   -   Week 2 - Monday 6:30 p.m.
 MT to 7:00 p.m.
 MT.